-However, if the Duggars truly do not vaccinate, it’s unlikely that the church is to blame, the way it is with many of their other controversial stances.
-As a matter of fact, very few sects of Christianity have an issue with vaccinations, and actually support vaccinating for the common good.
-If the Duggars don’t vaccinate, it’s more likely based on personal beliefs, like fear of causing autism, harming their kids’ immune systems, or feeling that they’re unnecessary.
+Whatever their beliefs, it’s unlikely that the church is to blame.
+As a matter of fact, very few sects of Christianity have an issue with vaccinations and actually support vaccinating for the common good.
+If the Duggars don’t vaccinate, it’s more likely based on personal beliefs, like fear of causing autism, harming their kids’ immune systems or feeling that they’re unnecessary.